-These suspended provisions (found in Annex 2 of the CPTPP) are meant to be reinstated at some future date.
-In other words, these elements of the TPP may come back into the agreement as originally negotiated.
+The suspended provisions may be reinstated at some future date.
 Between now and then, member governments are not required to implement these rules at the domestic level.

 Many commentators with an unclear understanding of the TPP have assumed that these suspended provisions are a significant proportion of the document.
-The removal of both the United States and the 20 elements, therefore, has been said to make the TPP11 less relevant.
+The removal of both the United States and the 22 elements, therefore, has been said to make the TPP11 less relevant.